Marcello1952/Marshall-Rosenberg-NVC/NVC-Training-8_Social-Change_Marshall-Rosenberg_transcript.md

 I get the person who has been wounded, in this case the daughter, together with the father and I try to engage in creating the connection that will help restore peace and harmony between the two parties.

 Now I start by asking the daughter who has been harmed and injured by this behavior to express to the father, how her life has been affected by this.
-Very often the daughter doesn't have a language of nonviolent communication.
+Very often the daughter doesn't have a language of Nonviolent Communication.
 All the daughter can do is tell the father, how could you do it?
 And the child may blame or criticize the father for this.

-*I use nonviolent communication and supporting the daughter to express clearly to father what feelings and needs of hers were violated by the action*.
+*I use Nonviolent Communication and supporting the daughter to express clearly to father what feelings and needs of hers were violated by the action*.

 So that might turn into when she asked father, *how could you do it, you destroyed my life?* I may help her translate that, so what she's really trying to say is *I need you to understand the years of pain that I've been experiencing*, since you did this to me.